 Good To Know

 Chase is not accredited by the Better Business Bureau.
 However, the organization gives Chase an A- rating based on its complaint history with the BBB, the type of business it is and its time in business, the transparency of its business practices and other criteria.
 An A- indicates a score of 90 to 93.99 out of 100 possible points.

 Many factors come into play when you’re selecting a mortgage loan.
 Interest rates are one, but you should also consider loan terms, whether to opt for a fixed rate or an adjustable one, your income and credit qualifications and your down payment amount.
 You will need a down payment unless you qualify for a VA loan — the only loan type Chase offers that allows 0% down.

-Buyers with strong credit and a down payment of at least 5% (10% for jumbo loans) are likely best off with a conventional loan.
-For those with more modest income and/or less down payment money, Chase has several other options, all of which are eligible for a Chase Homebuyer Grant.
+Buyers with strong credit and a down payment of at least 3% (10% for jumbo loans) are likely best off with a conventional loan.
+For those with more modest income and/or less down payment money, Chase has several other options, some of which are eligible for a Chase Homebuyer Grant.

 All Chase purchase loans come with the closing guarantee.

 Chase conventional loans can have fixed rates or adjustable rates.
 Fixed-rate conforming loans are available in 15- or 30-year terms.
 Adjustable-rate options are 7/6-month, where the rate stays the same for seven months and readjusts every six months thereafter, and 5/6-month.
-Jumbo loans have fixed rates and 30-year terms, and you can borrow up to $3 million ($1 million for investment properties).
+Jumbo loans have fixed rates and 30-year terms.
+Chase offers an interest-only option, and you can borrow up to $9.5 million ($1 million for investment properties).